Residential Life FAQ

 Warner University is an alcohol, drug, and tobacco-free institution, please reference our Community Commitments and the Student Handbook for more information on our policies and procedures.
 During the semester, random drug tests may be conducted.
 Students need to be able to pass a drug test upon arrival to campus each semester.

-The residence halls close during Christmas and summer breaks.
-We want you to take some time with your family or friends.
-You’ll have to be out of your room by a designated date and time (see the residential contract).
-During Thanksgiving and Spring Break the resident halls remain open but the dining hall and student union are closed.
-Students staying on campus will have to make alternate arrangements.
+The Residence Halls close during winter and summer breaks.
+Students will have to be out of their rooms by a designated date and time.
+During Thanksgiving and Spring Break the Residence Halls remain open but the dining hall and student union are closed.
+Students staying on campus will have to make alternate meal arrangements.

-The only pets allowed in the residence halls are fish.
+The only pets allowed in the Residence Halls are fish.
 Any other type of pet is not allowed unless cleared with the Office of Disability Services as an emotional support or service animal.
-Emotional Support and Service Animal accommodations must be applied for on a semester-by-semester basis.
+Emotional Support and Service Animal accommodations must be applied for on an annual basis.

-For information on emotional support and service animal accommodations, please contact Disability Services or refer to the student handbook for the policy on Emotional Support and Service Animals.
+For information on emotional support and service animal accommodations, please contact Disability Services at email@example.com or refer to the policy on Emotional Support and Service Animals.

-For any questions regarding Warner University’s Residence Halls, please call or email the Student Life department below:
+For any questions regarding Warner University’s Residence Halls, please call or email the Office of Student Life.

 Student Life: (863) 638-7246